EOPF-Sample-Service/xarray-eopf/README.md

 * Open the deeply nested EOPF products as flat `xarray.Dataset` objects.
 * All bands and quality images resampled to a single, user provided resolution, hence, spatial dimensions will be just `x` and `y`.
-* User-specified resampling by passing spline orders for up-scaling and aggregation methods for downscaling.
+* User-specified resampling by passing interpolation methods for up-scaling and aggregation methods for downscaling.
 * CF-compliant spatial referencing of datasets using a shared grid mapping variable `spatial_ref`.